Set Looping Options

 By turning the loops and the circuit callouts on, and inserting the loops on a non-plotting layer, it is possible to calculate branch circuit wire lengths while not displaying loops on the final printed drawing.
 The wire lengths are necessary to calculate voltage drop and display wire lengths in takeoffs.

-The choices available for this setting are:
+The options available for this setting are:

 To share neutrals in accordance with the 2008 NEC, a common trip for the circuits on the combined homerun is required.